anuragrai15/TODO-list/README.md

 - CSS
 - Javascript

-##### Features
+###### Features
- -User can add their tasks
+ -User can add their tasks.
- -User can edit their tasks
+ -User can edit their tasks.
- -User can remove their tasks
+ -User can remove their tasks.
- -User can clear their tasks list in one tap
+ -User can clear their tasks list in one tap .